idoran/image_processor/README.md

 <h2>Data Preprocessing and Acquisition</h2>
   I acquired the data from open-source galleries on Flickr and resized them for normalization for batch processing using OS and OpenCV.
+The data is too large to upload, so I have excluded it.
 <h2>Methods</h2>
   I used the OpenCV library to convert the image to their respective hues and saturation values to be displayed on a histogram using the MATLAB pyplot library.